WNBA All-Star Game: Every MVP, Reaction to Tiny Trophy

-WNBA All-Star Game: Every MVP, reaction to tiny trophy originally appeared on NBC Sports Chicago
+WNBA All-Star Game: Every MVP, reaction to tiny trophy originally appeared on NBC Sports Washington

 WNBA All-Star Game MVP is a big honor that came with a comically small prize this year.